Alberta Pulse Check

 Real-time environmental monitoring from government stations and provincial agencies.

 Environmental data isn't just "nice to have" in Alberta — it's economically material.
-Wildfire smoke shuts down outdoor work and tanks air quality for weeks.
-River flooding can cause billions in property damage.
-Extreme cold affects energy demand, construction windows, and infrastructure costs.
+Wildfire smoke shuts down outdoor work.
+River flooding causes billions in damage.
+Extreme cold shapes the entire economic calendar.

-For the broader economic impact of environmental events, check the Market Risk page in Intelligence, which factors wildfire and flood exposure into municipal risk scores.
+These pages pull live data from federal and provincial monitoring networks.
+For the broader economic impact of environmental events, check the Market Risk page, which factors wildfire and flood exposure into municipal risk scores.

 Common terms in this section